 This figure of a woman standing on a pedestal is decorated in relief with an 'aso' (a kind of underworld dragon-dog representing the very powerful female spirits), stylised leaves and lotus flowers.
 In this case, her regalia comprises an elaborate headdress extending down her back and prestige necklace, bracelets and earrings.
 A small animal clings to the side of the pedestal at her feet and a serpent-like creature is grasped at the waist.
 The other hand clasps what is possibly a 'kris', or sword.
 Many 'hampatong' have aggressively exaggerated features such as bulging eyes, gaping mouths and long protruding tongues, but this one is more naturally rendered and exudes a calm and reflective quality.

 The Asian Collections, AGNSW, 2003, pg.337.

-Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales 2003, 2003, 337 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, Sydney, 2003, 337 (colour illus.).

-Jackie Menzies, Look, 'The Asian Collection', by Jackie Menzies, pg.12-13., Look Mar 2009, Mar 2009, 13 (colour illus.).
+Jackie Menzies, Look, 'The Asian Collection', pg.12-13, Sydney, Mar 2009, 13 (colour illus.).
 This work is in the midground of the image on page 13.